-The symptoms of eczema appear differently on dark skin than they do on light skin.
-Gaps in knowledge about the appearance of eczema on dark skin may lead to delays in diagnosis and treatment.
+The symptoms of eczema appear differently on darker skin than on lighter skin.
+Gaps in knowledge about the appearance of eczema on darker skin may lead to delays in diagnosis and treatment.
 Broader disparities in healthcare access may also pose barriers to care.

 More research is necessary to learn why eczema is more likely to affect Black children.
 Multiple factors likely play a role, including genetic and environmental factors.

 “We know that there’s a strong familial trait to eczema, and a lot of it has to do with a genetic component,” Dr. Jeffrey T. S. Hsu told MNT.
 Dr. Hsu is a board certified dermatologist and the co-founder and co-director of Oak Dermatology in Naperville, IL.
 He specializes in the treatment of skin of color.

 Children may inherit genetic mutations from their parents that raise their risk of eczema.
 An older